microsoft/BotBuilder-V3/Connector/Tracking Bot State.md

 ## Concurrency
-These state properties being set as part of a message response are not concurrent, aka they are the same as setting an ETag of "*" on the records.
+When these botData objects are being set on a message object they are not able to be stored in a way which guarentees you won't overwrite data from another overlapping message from your bot

-Many bots have simple sequential messages with the same people in the same conversation, and so the convenience of just storing your state inline is worth the possibility of stomping on a previous message.
+For many bots which have low load or simple sequential conversations with non-overlapping messages the convenience of just storing your state inline is worth the possibility of stomping on a previous message.

-On the other hand if your bot is sensitive to data getting stomped then you can use the
+Other bots can are sensitive to data getting stomped and desire a more reliable storage system.
-REST API to store data on these records using ETags to ensure consistency, or you can simply store your state in your own data store.
+For these bots you can use the REST API to store the same BotData records but with ETags to ensure consistency.

+Or you can simply use the userId and conversationId to store you own data in your own database.

 Example of using the REST API client library:
 {% highlight C# %}